Experience, dedication and training allow our Therapists to deliver the highest level of therapy

 Cathy is the owner of Rougemount Physiotherapy and graduated from her Bachelor of Science in Physiotherapy from the University of Toronto in 1994.
 Her years of experience in physiotherapy have been primarily in orthopedic injury management.

 Cathy has continued her post-graduate education in manual therapy, McKenzie mechanical diagnosis and therapy.
-Courses have included medical therapeutic exercise techniques, cervical and lumbo-pelvic stabilization exercise, soft tissue release techniques, neuro proprioceptive taping, pilates for scoliosis, Nordic pole walking, concussion rehabilitation, specific joint injury management, and functional movement assessment.
+Courses have included medical therapeutic exercise techniques, cervical and lumbo-pelvic stabilization exercise, soft tissue release techniques, neuro proprioceptive taping, pilates for scoliosis, Nordic pole walking, specific joint injury management, and functional movement assessment.

 After 25 years of practice, Cathy enjoys educating her clients on injury management and prevention.
 The partnership of the physiotherapist-client relationship is key to a successful rehabilitation.